shaunjwalker/algorithms/README.md

 ### Merge Algorithm Results Comparison
 ![Merge Algorithm Runtime Results](images/merge-algorithm-comparison.png)

+## How to Run
+This program requires Java 5 or later to compile and run.

+The driver class of this prject is wordsRank.java.
+In compiling and running this file, the algorithms will run, reporting on the average runtime over three on each algorithm for each input array size.

 ## Runtime Analyses
 Below are Big-O runtime analyses for reverse1, merge1, and merge2